Rules for Non-Pet Owners Who Visit

 He got the picture....now he doesn`t tell me anything....and PIsco seems to know because he won`t go near him ...even when he calls him

-I read this post as I was listening to my 4 year old (who I love very much) wining about something.Sometimes I tell my husband No more Kids only dogs they are so much easier to train.Ha Ha I actually belive we can learn how to guild our kids by watching and teaching our pets.I think the basic principles aply to both- love love and puppy chow or kid chow.
-Very Happy
+I read this post as I was listening to my 4 year old (who I love very much) wining about something.Sometimes I tell my husband No more Kids only dogs they are so much easier to train.Ha Ha I actually belive we can learn how to guild our kids by watching and teaching our pets.I think the basic principles aply to both- love love and puppy chow or kid chow. :D

 That is really cute.
 We reffer to our kids as Drakes "litter mates" and I am mom and my hubby is dad to Drake.
-Putting Drake away for someone would be like someone telling me to put one of my kids away.
-Mad I really do not think Drake even knows he is a Dog he acts so much like my kids.
+Putting Drake away for someone would be like someone telling me to put one of my kids away. :x I really do not think Drake even knows he is a Dog he acts so much like my kids.
 Also, if you come into my house you have to pet Drake or he gets his feelings hurt and will pout.
 He has not met a person or dog he does not like.
-Cool By the way my eye is totaly healed now
+8) By the way my eye is totaly healed now

 Both of my kids had friends who supposedly were afraid of dogs and would ask us to put Ben away before they would come in the house.
 Not because Ben ever did anything to them, they just didn't want to be bothered trying to avoid our big beast.
 We refused and the kids all came anyway.
 Now Ben knows that they'll pet him and he doesn't want to leave them alone when they all come over.
 He always has a big smile on his face - we're sure Ben thinks the kids are there to visit him.
 What a hairy nut!